How was Napoleon’s death reported?

 No man ever lived whose personal agency had so immediate and so vast an influence on the concerns of the world.
 In the language of Phillips…‘crowns were his playthings, thrones his foot-stools.’
 Such was the boldness of his ambition, the magnitude of his designs, and the splendor of his successes, that he seemed almost to have been endowed with the attribute of omnipotence, and made superior to the vicissitudes of morality.
 All Europe trembled at his nod; but all Europe would not have satiated his ambition.
 He was born to illustrate the uncertainty of human fortunes, and seems to have been permitted to reach the highest point of human grandeur, that his fall might be so signal as to send, through all time to come, a warning example to overreaching ambition.
 The institutions of Napoleon, and the benefits of the legislation of his reign, will descend to posterity in connection with his memory.
 But it is chiefly for his military deeds that his fame will be inscribed in living letters in the annals of the world.
 Durable as his fame will also be the condemnation which impartial history will pass upon the harsh decree which sentenced this illustrious captive to an almost literally Promethean fate.

-In New Orleans, where Napoleon lands in Napoleon in America, Napoleon was favourably regarded.
+In New Orleans, where Napoleon lands in Napoleon in America, Napoleon was regarded favourably.
 On October 19, the Louisiana Courier announced Napoleon’s death by reprinting a July 8th article from the London Examiner.

 The age has lost its greatest name – Napoleon Bonaparte….
 The animal who encumbers his once magnificent throne, and all the vampires of legitimacy, will doubtless chuckle over the melancholy end of the man whose genius abashed them, even when in his remote prison; but there are hearts on which the news of his death strikes like a heavy blow.
 He was far away from our eyes and our thoughts, but we felt a pervading consciousness that he lived, and something like a feeling that he might again appear among us, as a soldier still unequalled, as a man taught wisdom by experience….
 He rose amidst the storms of the revolution; he was, as he himself felt and said, the ‘sword arm of the republic,’ with which it chastised and humbled to the dust the accursed confederacy of despots, who had endeavored to rivet an old, worn-out, oppressive and rejected dynasty on 30 millions of Frenchmen….
 By what right did the British government constitute herself a tribunal to judge and punish in the last resort delinquent European monarchs?
 Could it by any reasoning have made out a claim to that office, was it just or decent to make a victim of one, a man of unquestionable talent and greatness of soul, and at the same moment to compliment and make alliances with all the worse tyrants, the maudlin hypocrites, and the base violators of their word?
 Or did these moral Quixotes and immaculate judges only protest to do ‘justice’ upon one sinner ‘against the spirit of the age,’ and that one a fallen enemy?